SENSEI-insitu/SENSEI/README.md

   usage of in situ infrastructures and custom analyses from Python.

 ### End points
-End points are programs that receive and analyze simulation data through ADIOS.
-The end point reads data being serialized by the ADIOS analysis adaptor and pass it back into a SENSEI bridge for further analysis.
+End points are programs that receive and analyze simulation data through transport layers such as ADIOS and LibIS.
+The end point uses the transport's data adaptor to reads data being serialized by the transport's analysis adaptor and pass it back into a SENSEI analysis for further processing.

 * [ADIOSAnalysisEndPoint](endpoints/README.md)